Location guide · Philippines outsourcing

 • Prepare SOPs, walkthroughs, and examples of good and bad output.

-• Define escalation rules for refunds, legal wording, client promises, missing data, and money.
+• Define ask-for-help rules for refunds, legal wording, client promises, missing data, and money.

 • Use a daily async update and a weekly sample review before expanding scope.